TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 Repeaters

 Repeaters offer a superior rate of fire and ammunition capacity when compared to rifles, at the cost of lower accuracy and damage.

+Rifles

+These ranged longarms are designed for precise shooting at distance.
+Great accuracy, but can be slow and cumbersome.
+With some long scoped rifles, a single shot can deal serious damage.

+Shotguns

+These are hefty firearms that shoot a batch of buckshot, effective at close range and against multiple targets.
+For a greater impact, switch to Slug ammunition.

+Bow and Arrows

+A silent and accurate weapon, a Bow allows for a sealthy approach to hunting or combat situations.
+Various kinds of arrows can be crafted and used.

+Thrown

+Weapons like throwing knifes and tomahawks can be used to take out enemies quickly and quietly.
+If stealth isn’t a priority, throw a Fire Bottle or some Dynamite in their general direction.